mccanne/sharkfest/README.md

 ```
 echo '{"s":"hello","val":1,"a":[1,2],"b":true}' | zq -Z -
 ```
-You will notice:
-* don't need (but can have) quotes around field names
-* otherwise, very familiar
-* at the same time, very different

 Field quotes needed only when there are special characters:
 ```
 echo '{"funny@name":1}' | zq -Z -